antoniogamiz/perl6-gsoc-application/README.md

 made to the main doc repo to assure that the number of broken links is lower, or at least, constant between changes and to track several errors.

-Link problems have been recurring for a long time, issues like #561 (with top priority),
+Link problems have been recurring for a long time, issues like [#561](https://github.com/perl6/doc/issues/561) (with top priority), \#[1825](https://github.com/perl6/doc/issues/1825) (404 errors) or [#585](https://github.com/perl6/doc/issues/2529)
-\#1825 (404 errors) or #585 (doubled links).
-This tool will use the [checklink](https://metacpan.org/pod/distribution/W3C-LinkChecker/bin/checklink.pod)
-tool to check the links.
-Moreover, in order to get an informative output, I will need to create a mini tool to generate reports about the failing links (such as classified by error coded, link form, etc.).
+(doubled links).
+This tool will use the [checklink](https://metacpan.org/pod/distribution/W3C-LinkChecker/bin/checklink.pod) tool to check the links health.
+Moreover, in order to get an informative output, I will need to create a mini tool to generate reports about the failing links (such as classify them by error code, link form, etc.).

 In addition, we will need to save the current existing links in order to make sure that links are not lost by future changes to the documentation system.